signalfx/signalfx-agent/docs/pguidance/agent-k8s-install-kubectl.md

 > are unpredictable, but your instrumentation may break and your
 > application may crash.

-3. Run the following command to update `kubetctl` with the configuration files you've just modified:
+3. Run the following command to update `kubectl` with the configuration files you've just modified:

    ```
    cat *.yaml | kubectl apply -f-